MinhMXC/Forum_BackEnd/README.md

 7. Run ```rails s``` to start the server in development environment.

 ### Docker
-1. The project comes with a Dockerfile
+This project comes with a Dockerfile that can be easily build into an image and run, using the default secret base key included.
-2. Run ```rails credentials:edit --environment production``` to generate the secret base key for the production build.
-On Windows, you will need to set up an editor using ```$env:EDITOR="code --wait"```, this will use VSCode as the editor.
-3. A file ./config/credentials/production.key will be generated.
-Copy the key into the Dockerfile at ```ARG RAILS_MASTER_KEY="#insert_key_here"```
-4. Build the image and set it up with a separate PostgreSQL image, preferably using Docker Compose.

 ## Integration with Frontend
 Please visit [FrontEnd](https://github.com/MinhMXC/ForumAPI_FrontEnd).